coriumgit/Corium3D/README.md

 # Corium3D

-A game engine infrastructure under construction.
-This is my hands-on study into game engine programming.
+A collection of game engine components programmed from scratch.
+This is my hands-on study into game engine algorithms.
 My aim is to produce the main componentes that make up a game engine.
 For each component I broaden the functionality just on the basis of how fun I find it to implement :)

 ### Implemented components so far
 --------------------------------------